Why you should use the Lifecycle Stage property

 Updating lifecycle stage to an earlier stage

 A contact's lifecycle stage is only meant to progress forward, down the funnel.
 Imports, workflows, and form fields can only set the default Lifecycle Stage property to a lifecycle stage further down the funnel.

-For example, when importing a list of contacts whom already exist in your database as any of the lifecycle stages Lead, Marketing Qualified Lead, or Sales Qualified Lead, if on the import screen you select Subscriber as the lifecycle stage to import as, all of the existing contacts will retain their current lifecycle stage -- they will not have their lifecycle stages moved backwards to Subscriber.
-However, for the same set of contacts, if you were to import with the Customer lifecycle stage, their contact records would be updated to reflect them as customers, because customer is a later lifecycle stage, further down the funnel.
-The order of the Lifecycle Stages is as follows:
+For example, if you import a list of contacts that already exist in your database as leads and you select Subscriber as the lifecycle stage for your import, all of the existing contacts will retain their current lifecycle stage; their lifecycle stages will not move backwards to Subscriber.
+However, for the same set of contacts, if you were to set Customer as the import lifecycle stage, the contacts' lifecycle stages would be updated to Customer because it is further down the funnel.
+The order of the lifecycle stages is as follows:

 Subscriber > Lead > MQL > SQL > Opportunity > Customer > Evangelist > Other

-If you ever find yourself needing to revert a contact's lifecycle stage, you can change the lifecycle stage manually from his or her individual contact record, through a workflow by first clearing the contact property Lifecycle Stage before setting a value for that property, or via HubSpot's API.
+If you ever find yourself needing to revert a contact's lifecycle stage, you can change the lifecycle stage manually from his or her individual contact record, through a workflow by first clearing the Lifecycle Stage property then setting a value for that property, or via HubSpot's API.
 Read more about reverting a contact's lifecycle stage backwards in this article.